dfki-ric/docker_image_development/Readme.md

 # setup workspace

-* login to dfki docker registry:
+* login to dfki docker registry using your DFKI-RIC Domain account:
+* Log out and log back in so that your group membership is re-evaluated.

 ```docker login d-reg.hb.dfki.de```